josimar-alves/mindera-qa-sortable-challenge/README.md

 ### Running
 1 - Download or Clone this project.

-2 - Run and wait for full execution the RunDocker.bat file.
+2 - Run the RunDocker.bat file and wait for containers initialization.

 3 - Run the RunTest.bat file.